Cecilie94/Cecilie94/README.md

-# 🎨 Cecilie | Web Designer with a Creative + Technical Edge
+# Hi, I'm Cecilie | Web Designer with a Creative + Technical Edge

-Hi!
-I'm Cecilie – a web designer with a flair for visual storytelling and a strong foundation in frontend development.
+I'm a web designer with a flair for visual storytelling and a strong foundation in frontend development.
 I create websites that are not just visually engaging but also functional, accessible, and responsive.

 ## 💡 What I Do